-- Web site compromise
+- • Website compromise

-- Corrupt file system of the server
+- • Corrupt file system of the serv

-- Failed software update
+- • Failed software update

-- Human error
+- • Human error

-How do we generate the backup?
+How do we generate backups?

-You will need to login to cPanel, click on Backups -> Generate a full backup and choose to store the backup in the home directory of your account.
+You will need to login to cPanel (or SPanel if you are on a cloud VPS), click on Backups -> Generate a full backup, and select the option to back up in the home directory of your account.
 You can also enter your e-mail address to get a notification once the archive is ready for download.

-Login to your account with your favorite ftp client and download it.
-After that do not forget to remove the archive from the server so that it doesn’t take space.
+Now, log in your account with your favorite FTP client and download the archived version of your site.
+Don’t forget to remove the archive from the hosting server so it doesn’t take valuable account space.